SNCFdevelopers/bootstrap-sncf/site/content/docs/4.3/components/checkboxes-and-radios.md

 In the checked states, we use **base64 embedded SVG icons** from [Open Iconic](https://useiconic.com/open).
 This provides us the best control for styling and positioning across browsers and devices.

 ### Checkboxes

+Check boxes are often used for forms or for other functions that let users select options from a multiple-choice format.
+With check boxes, users can choose several criteria or options, which is not possible with radio buttons.

+There are three selection states—deselected, selected, and undefined.
+The undefined state appears when a group of sub-selections contains deselected and selected states.

 {{% example html %}}
 {{% checkbox name="exampleCheckbox1" id="exampleCheckbox1" label="Custom checkbox" %}}